lars1808/Block-Dodge-Parry-SRD-2/combat.md

 ### Armor

 Before calculating damage to HP, subtract the target’s **Armor** value from the result of damage rolls.
 Shields and similar armor provide a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
 No one can have more than **3 Armor**.
 1 Armor is referred to as light armor, 2 Armor as medium armor, and 3 Armor as heavy armor.
-See *Armor* in *Weapons & Gear* for a suggested list of armored equipment.
+See [Armor](/weapons-armor-gear#armor) for a suggested list of armored equipment.

 ### Sacrificing Gear